All Episodes

 So those interested in my view who didn't watch last night's show and want to hear that can do so.

-Today, members of the GOP House caucus are echoing that by explicitly demanding, among other things, censorship, and even threatened to legislate online censorship, doing it in Charlie Kirk's name, even though everything Charlie Kirk ever said about such matters was vehemently opposed to such measures, and the idea is that justifies censorship of any kind.
+Today, members of the GOP House caucus are echoing that by explicitly demanding, among other things, censorship and even threaten to legislate online censorship, doing it in Charlie Kirk's name, even though everything Charlie Kirk ever said about such matters was vehemently opposed to such measures and the ideas that justify censorship of any kind.

 I think absolutely it is, and we'll examine the reasons why.

-And then Wired magazine recently published a fascinating story by the journalist Emmy Meatfeld on an extremely disturbing and abusive case of paid surrogacy, where an extremely wealthy woman and her husband are now persecuting their surrogate because they're blaming her for the death of the baby before it was born.
+And then Wired magazine recently published a fascinating story by the journalist Emmy Nietfeld on an extremely disturbing and abusive case of paid surrogacy where an extremely wealthy woman and her husband are now persecuting their surrogate because they're blaming her for the death of the baby before it was born.

-Before we get to all that, a couple of quick programming notes.
+Before we get to all that, a couple of quick program notes.

-If you rate, review, and follow our show there, it really helps for the visibility of the show.
+If you rate, review, and follow our show there, it really helps spread the visibility of the show.

-Finally, as independent journalists, we do rely on support of our viewers and members, which you can provide by joining our locals community where you get a wide array of benefits, including exclusive video content and interviews, all sorts of interactive features every Friday night, as we'll do tomorrow.
+Finally, as independent journalists, we do rely on support of our viewers and members, which you can provide by joining our locals community where you get a wide array of benefits, including exclusive video content and interviews, all sorts of interactive features.

 For now, welcome to a new episode of System Update, starting right now.